-Hospitality Solutions-Revenue increased \$29 million, or 31%, for the six months ended June 30, 2022 compared to the same period in the prior year.
-The increase was primarily driven by a \$25 million increase in SynXis Software and Services revenue due to an increase in transaction volumes of 26% to 53 million, as a result of the continued recovery from the COVID-19 pandemic and an increase of \$4 million in DX revenue.
+Hospitality Solutions-Revenue increased \$28 million, or 23%, for the six months ended June 30, 2023 compared to the same period in the prior year.
+The increase was primarily driven by a \$28 million increase in SynXis Software and Services revenue due to an increase in transaction volumes of 14% to 60 million driven by new customer deployments, and a favorable mix within our distribution channels.